cypress-io/cypress-documentation/source/guides/references/error-messages.md

 You did not pass the `--parallel` flag, but this run's group was originally created with the `--parallel` flag.

-You must use the {% "`--parallel`" cypress-run-parallel %} flag with this group.
+You must use the {% url "`--parallel`" command-line#cypress-run-parallel %} flag with this group.

 Please review {% url "environment variables" environment-variables %} documentation to learn more.